laravel-notification-channels/pushcrew/README.md

 In order to let your Notification know which PushCrew subscriber(s) you are targeting, add the `routeNotificationForPushCrew` method to your Notifiable model.

-You can either return a single subscriber-id, or if you want to notify multiple subscriber IDs just return an array containing all IDs.

 ```php
 public function routeNotificationForPushCrew()
 {
     return 'PUSHCREW_SUBSCRIBER_ID';
 }
 ```

+You can either return a single subscriber-id, or if you want to notify multiple subscriber IDs just return an array containing all IDs.

+To determine the Subscriber ID read this [FAQ](https://support.pushcrew.com/support/solutions/articles/9000064274-how-can-i-determine-the-subscriber-id-of-a-visitor-to-my-site-).

 ### Available Message methods